-Ken was born in Lambeth in 1945 and educated at Tulse Hill Comprehensive School.
+International keynote speaker, Ken Livingstone, was born in Lambeth in 1945 and educated at Tulse Hill Comprehensive School.
 After working as a technician at the Chester Beatty Cancer Research Institute in London, he entered Phillipa Fawcett Teacher Training College.

 He has been a Labour councillor in Lambeth and in Camden.
 He became a Labour member of the Greater London Council in 1973 and became its leader in 1981, a position he held until March 1986 when Margaret Thatcher abolished the GLC, ending an era in London government.
 The GLC’s campaign against abolition was one of the most popular political campaigns in London’s history.
 London-wide government was only restored in 2000.

 Ken is now available for corporate speaking engagements.
+Key presentation themes include the future of cities, London as a global city, transport and infrastructure and urban regeneration.
 He is an entertaining and engaging speaker who can relate his experiences in office to the audience with humour and intelligence.